Skip to main content

 Friendships in the Digital World

 For today's tweens, social life does not end when the school bell rings.
 Group chats, gaming platforms, and messaging apps mean that the social dynamics of the classroom extend into the evening, the weekend, and every waking moment.
-This is the first generation to navigate friendship with a device in their pocket, and they are learning as they go—often without the guardrails adults assume are in place.
+This is the first generation to manage friendship with a device in their pocket, and they are learning as they go—often without the guardrails adults assume are in place.

 Building digital social intelligence